PayU Hosted Checkout Integration

 Create a JSON request and authorization header.
 Authorization header also contains hash.

-Hash string can be create by using the following string and then convert it to SHA-512 hash.
+Hash string can be created by using the following string and then convert it to SHA-512 hash.

 function createRequestData() {